cypress-io/cypress-documentation/content/api/commands/mount.md

 ## React Examples

-If your React component relies on provider to work properly, you will need to wrap your component in that provider in your component tests.
+If your React component relies on context to work properly, you need to wrap your component in a provider in your component tests.
 This is a good use case to create a custom mount command that wraps your components for you.

 Below are a few examples that demonstrate how.
 These examples can be adjusted for most other providers that you will need to support.